Perry-BIS/MeetHalfWay/README.md

 MeetHalfway AI does more than compute a geometric midpoint.
 It enforces fairness through isochrone intersection (both users can reasonably reach the area), then combines live status signals, crowding/queue risk, and reputation factors into a practical and explainable recommendation.

+ not only considers the common factors like "where to meet" and "when to meet," but also incorporates additional criteria such as:
+- Travel radius tolerance,
+- Availability overlap,
+- Venue popularity and density,
+- Mutual voting preferences.

 ## Key Highlights

 - Fairness by travel time: optimize the balance, not just map distance.